deploring/COS80007-Assignment-1/readme.txt

 At the end of the test, the panel containing all the buttons will be replaced with a text message, showing the end of all the tests.

+Results:

+At the end of the test, all questions with the users answers are displayed.
+Users can see if they have answered correct and what the correct answer were.
+Other statistics include, number of questions answers, percentage completion, marks achieved in each test, overall percentage mark.

+There are also bar charts and line graphs to depict how the user achieved on the test.

 /-----------------------------------------------/
 /  Swing/JavaFX + other advanced Java features: /